richard-ui/User-Centric-Project/README.md

 Testing
 - The W3C Markup Validator was a feature used to validate all html elements on each page.

-Whereas the W3C CSS Validator Services were used to validate every snippet of css in the style sheet.
+- Whereas the W3C CSS Validator Services were used to validate every snippet of css in the style sheet.

-These were both used to prevent mistakes and would run snytax errors if there was something wrong.
+- These were both used to prevent mistakes and would run snytax errors if there was something wrong.

-Results
-- W3C Markup Validator - [Results](https://github.com/richard-ui/project/blob/master/assets/wireframes/HomePage.pdf)
-- W3C CSS Validator - [Results](https://github.com/richard-ui/project/blob/master/assets/wireframes/Mobile.pdf)

 Testing User Stories from User Experience (UX) Section
   - First Time Visitor Goals